SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 Also some web hosting solutions may _automatically_ do all the gzip compression of .css / .js assets on the fly (and set appropriate headers too) so in those cases you may be better off not using compressed packaging.

+### Why is the download so big?
+Can I reduce the size of the generated application?

+By default, Unreal includes all assets used by _any_ map in the project.
+So if you have enabled starter content, or some Marketplace assets, these may have maps in them that are dragging in a lot of assets you didn't actually intend to use.

+You should set the maps which will be included the packaging via this setting (make sure it has only the maps you make use of):

+Project Settings -> Packaging -> List of maps to include in packaged build

+This is an advanced setting so you may need to click the down arrow to show it.

+## Troubleshooting - Legacy

+These are issues that existed in older versions of the fork which you should hopefully be able to avoid by using the lates version.

+### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3552c51f1a81aeb94f4bf1de5a347986bd5e3ca1) - update to the latest version of the fork avoid this issue_

+The HTML5Setup.sh script used to do a git checkout/restore to ensure the engine files were in a clean state before applying a patch, hence it didn't work if you downloaded a ZIP.
+However, I changed the HTML5Setup.sh to no longer require a git repository so if you have an older version of the code just do a new clone or ZIP download and you shouldn't run into this problem any more.

+### When packaging HTML5 you see: "WARNING: Library XXX as not resolvable to a file when used in Module 'XXX'"

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3552c51f1a81aeb94f4bf1de5a347986bd5e3ca1) - update to the latest version of the fork avoid this issue_

+The XXX is usually PhysX.
+This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss and you will only notice when then trying to package for HTML5.

+If you get this issue try running ./HTMLSetup.sh again.

+NOTE: In the latest versions of the above branches the third party libraries are built using only a single thread (-j 1) to hopefully avoid this problem happening as much.

 ### When running the game with the ES3 branch you see a blue tint / incorrect reflections

 _Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3c9050caa5d0faf0bc161f63367c95751f3a4351) - update to the latest version of the fork avoid this issue_